MABrzezinski/Sorting-Algorithms-Visualization/README.md

 # Sorting-Algorithms-Visualization
 Simple page that shows how few of the most popular sorting algorithms work </br>
 👉 See it at https://brzezinskimichal.pl/prjcts/SAV/ </br>
-🤓 Read about the project at https://brzezinskimichal.pl/sorting-algorithms-visualization/
+🤓 Read about it at https://brzezinskimichal.pl/sorting-algorithms-visualization/

 Using:
   * Pure JS